 Single-Ended Network Parameter Data

-Following the option line (Version 1.0 files) or [Network Data] keyword (Version 2.0 files) are the network parameters (S-parameter, Z-parameter, etc.) of the type specified by the option line.
+Following the option line (Version 1.0 and Version 1.1 files) or [Network Data] keyword (Version 2.0 and Version 2.1 files) are the network parameters (S-parameter, Z-parameter, etc.) of the type specified by the option line.
 Groups of n-port parameters are preceded by the frequency value for which the data was obtained, and the n-port parameters themselves are formatted as pairs of values (magnitude-angle, dB-angle or real-imaginary).

 Network data is grouped into one or more lines which end with a line termination character or sequence.
-In Version 1.0 files, for each frequency, n-port parameters for 1-port and 2-port networks are contained on one data line, while data for 3-port and larger networks are arranged on multiple data lines in a matrix row-wise order.
+In Version 1.0 and Version 1.1 files, for each frequency, n-port parameters for 1-port and 2-port networks are contained on one data line, while data for 3-port and larger networks are arranged on multiple data lines in a matrix row-wise order.

 In summary, there are five general rules for formatting network data into lines:

-In Version 1.0 files, no more than four pairs of n-port parameters are allowed per network data line.
-No restriction exists on the number of data pairs on a line in Version 2.0 files.
+In Version 1.0 and Version 1.1 files, no more than four pairs of n-port parameters are allowed per network data line.
+No restriction exists on the number of data pairs on a line in Version 2.0 and Version 2.1files.

 Individual network data entries are separated by whitespace.